 Children and Infants

 Children and infants have a higher heart rate and breath more rapidly than adults.
 Because of this change in rates, a standard adjustment to the high-frequency band may be necessary when analyzing data from children or infants.
-A typical frequency band setting of 0.24 to 1.04Hz is used for children² and 0.20 to 1.20Hz for infants³.
+A typical frequency band setting of 0.24 to 1.04Hz is used for children and infants².

 Below is an example of what the high-frequency band settings could be set to for child ECG data.
 In this example, you will notice that the upper limit for the low-frequency band (red circle) has been adjusted to match the lower limit of the high-frequency band (black circle).
 The upper limit of the high-frequency band (blue circle) has also been changed to a limit that should more accurately capture the higher heart rate and faster breathing expected from child subjects.